-The GSTC Assurance Panel is established by the GSTC, bylaws:
+The GSTC Assurance Panel (AP) is established by the GSTC, Bylaws:

-The GSTC Assurance Panel ("The Panel") performs these functions:
+The GSTC AP performs these functions:

 - a.
 Declare standards to be "GSTC-Recognized Standard", according to the terms of the GSTC-Recognized Manual as approved by the CEO and the Board; - b.
-Validate and provide surveillance for the GSTC Accredited Certification Bodies; - c.
-Function as an Accreditation Body for tourism sub sectors where GSTC does not otherwise have an external partner Accreditation Body in place.
+Grant, pause, or withdraw accreditation status of certification bodies on behalf of the GSTC.